0mar/dealiiscale/README.md

 This repo has currently three 'roughly working' implementations:

 - `demo.cpp`, a verbatim copy of a tutorial (step 3) to check if the installation works
+- `separated.cpp`, a decoupled elliptic-elliptic solver used to test individual properties of the multiscale implementation
 - `manufactured.cpp`, a multiscale elliptic-elliptic solver with convergence testing.
 - `simple.cpp`, a working start for the target system.

 ## Disclaimer